False-Mask/KotlinCoroutine/README.md

             return
         }
         throw UnsupportedOperationException("Dispatchers.Unconfined.dispatch function can only be used by the yield function. " +
-            "If you wrap Unconfined dispatcher in your code, make sure you properly delegate " + "isDispatchNeeded and dispatch calls.")
+            "If you wrap Unconfined dispatcher in your cold, make sure you properly delegate " + "isDispatchNeeded and dispatch calls.")
     }